 Both CRCOG and RiverCOG utilized their existing relationships with local municipalities, state agencies and private companies (such as utility providers) to assist with the development of this PCAP.
 Stakeholders were engaged in a series of meetings, detailed in the Outreach and Coordination Documentation Table, below.
 Subawards were issued to UMass - Amherst for the GHG inventory, and to Sustainable CT, which has been an important non-profit partner in the effort to advance the equity work.
-Created by towns to help advance their sustainability efforts, Sustainable CT is a voluntary certification program to recognize thriving and resilient Connecticut municipalities, regardless of size, geography, or resources.

 As discussed earlier in the PCAP, stakeholders across multiple levels in Connecticut established a productive, collaborative framework for this program.
-CRCOG and RiverCOG have coordinated and will continue to coordinate closely with the CTDOT, as they just completed the development of its Carbon Reduction Strategy via their Infrastructure Investment and Jobs Act (IIJA) activities.
+CRCOG and RiverCOG have coordinated and will continue to coordinate closely with the CTDOT, as the Department has just completed the development of its Carbon Reduction Strategy via their Infrastructure Investment and Jobs Act (IIJA) activities.